laheavey/Playwright-Job-Scraper/README.md

   - [ ] Keep accessible
 - [ ] Speed (currently *not fast*)
   - [ ] Test speed difference of filtering on a site (pre-scrape) vs. grabbing all roles and then filtering (post-scrape)
-  - [ ] Store jobs that were previously pulled
-  - [ ] Add logic to only pull new postings
+  - [ ] Test storing jobs that were previously pulled, adding logic to only pull new postings
-  - [ ] Add date pulled/timestamp to table
 - [ ] Explore cookies & login memory for certain sites (e.g. Workday) when clicking 'Apply' button
 - [ ] Add additional sites (aka hedge my bets)